 A pedagogical approach that connects students and faculty with activities that address community-identified needs through mutually beneficial partnerships that deepen students' academic and civic learning.

-The creation and dissemination of knowledge and creative expression in furtherance of the mission and goals of the university and in collaboration with the community.
-Community-engaged scholarship addresses community needs through research, teaching, and service in a mutually beneficial partnership.
-The quality and impact of CES is determined by academic peers and community partners.
+The creation and dissemination of knowledge and creative expression to further the mission and goals of the University in collaboration with the community.
+Community-Engaged Scholarship (CES) addresses community needs through research, teaching, and service in a mutually beneficial partnership.
+Academic peers and community partners determine the quality and impact of CES.

-A collaborative process between the researcher and community partner that creates and disseminates knowledge and creative expression with the goal of contributing to the discipline and strengthening the well-being of the community.
+A collaborative process between the researcher and community partner that creates and disseminates knowledge and creative expression to contribute to the discipline and strengthen the community's well-being.